-Despite their limitations, carpal tunnel exercises may be helpful in some situations:
+Despite their limitations, carpal tunnel exercises might help:

-- To complement another treatment option.
-Carpal tunnel exercises may be helpful for mild to moderate symptoms when combined with other treatments, such as activity modification, wrist splinting or corticosteroid injections.
+- To complement another treatment.
+Carpal tunnel exercises might help mild to moderate symptoms when combined with other treatments, such as changing your activities, wrist splinting or corticosteroid injections.

-- After surgery to prevent the nerve from becoming scarred in the incision area.
-Range-of-motion exercises — which may include nerve-gliding exercises — can be helpful when there has been significant trauma to the area, such as a fracture that requires wrist surgery or repair near the carpal tunnel.
+- After surgery to prevent nerve scarring.
+Range-of-motion exercises — which may include nerve-gliding exercises — might help heal significant trauma to the wrist, such as a wrist fracture that requires surgery or repair near the carpal tunnel.